opensavannah/opensavannah.org/our-manifesto-copy.md

 `Information + invitation = participation. `

 This is our most distilled theory of change.
-We believe that information is power, and invitation turns power into action, which leads to co-powerment throgh participation in collective action.
+We believe that information is power, and invitation turns power into action, which leads to *co-powerment* through participation in collective action.

 **We help local government work for the people who need it most** – We focus on improving services for the most vulnerable in our society and in restoring civic trust in an era of record cynicism.